torte71/tmteststuff/updating_klipper.md

 ## SD-card formatting

 {: .note :}
-> Use these steps if your card is max.
-32GB sized.
+> Use these steps only if your card is max.
+32GB sized.\
-> Skip these steps and continue with [Partitioning the SD-card](#partitioning-the-sd-card) for bigger cards.
+> If your card is bigger than 32GB, skip these steps and continue with [Partitioning the SD-card](#partitioning-the-sd-card).

 1. Insert the SD-card to your PC.
 1. Open the explorer.
 Locate the card, click it with the right mouse button and select "Format":\